-We receive a high volume of applications in each grant round and so it's vital that you make your application stand out from the crowd.

-Below are some tips and pitfalls to avoid when writing your grant application to give yourself the best chance of success.
+We only fund the best quality research so that every penny donated towards research will benefit people with Parkinson's.
+We receive a high volume of applications in each grant round, so it's vital that you make your application stand out from the crowd.
+Below are some tips and pitfalls to avoid when preparing your grant application to give yourself the best chance of success.